 4. Host a Big Lunch online

 Enjoy some much-needed community spirit from the comfort of your couch and host a Big Lunch online.
 You could use platforms such as Microsoft Teams, Zoom, or Facebook Rooms to bring people together.
-A whopping four million people took part in The Big Virtual Lunch last year and 91% of participants said it was just what they needed, so give it a go!
+A whopping four million people took part in The Big Virtual Lunch in 2020 and 91% of participants said it was just what they needed, so give it a go!